UNDER THE MOUNTAIN

 THE FIRST EIGHT FAMILIES

-They walked out of the immigration barracks on New Plymouth’s Marsland Hill towards the main township, and turned right up the coast towards Waitara.
+They walked out of the immigration barracks on New Plymouth’s Marsland Hill, down the hill that led to the beach and the main township, and turned right up the coast towards Waitara.
 They carried their bundled possessions, and no doubt the youngest of their eight children aged between 18 months and nine years.
 Barbara Dusienski was seven months’ pregnant.
 Fresh from receiving rations at the immigration barracks, it is unlikely that they had money to spend on hiring a horse and dray for those first several kilometres—the only part of the Taranaki coast that resembled a proper road.

 They were used to walking.
-Most had walked much of the average 800 kilometres from their homes in Prussian-partitioned northwest Poland to the port of Hamburg, knowing they had no future in their homeland.
+Knowing that they had no future in their homeland, most had walked much of the average 800 kilometres from their homes in Prussian-partitioned northwest Poland to the port of Hamburg.
 They boarded the fritz reuter, the last ship to bring a substantial number of immigrants from continental Europe to New Zealand, and which carried the largest group of Poles who arrived here in the 1870s.4

 Poles like those off the fritz reuter had been labourers at the mercy of German employers who felt no obligation towards them.
-Before Poland's third partitioning by the Prussian, Austro-Hungarian, and Russian Empires in 1795, they had been serfs attached to noble families.
+Before Poland’s third partitioning by the Prussian, Austro-Hungarian, and Russian Empires in 1795, most had been serfs attached to noble families, or worked for wealthy land-owners.

 Those who owned a small piece of land at the time of the Franco-Prussian War, had it swindled from them.
 Several of the first Polish families tell stories of how the Poles handed their land deeds to their land to wealthy neighbouring German farmers “to keep” for the duration of the war, after the Germans offered them work in the fields rather than going to war on the Prussian side and fighting against Poles on the French side.
 The deeds in exchange for labour made sense—war or no war, people still needed food.
 Once the war ended, however, the Germans did not return the Poles’ deeds.

-Birth records from different villages in north-western Poland confirm families’ moving from town to town seeking work, so the instruction by New Zealand immigration agents to get to a certain place at a certain time could not have worried them.
+Birth records from different villages in north-western Poland confirm that Polish families moved from town to town to seek work, so the instruction by New Zealand immigration agents to get to a certain place at a certain time could not have worried them.

 The fritz reuter arrived in Wellington harbour on 4 August 1876 after 118 days at sea.
 At least four children and six babies died during the voyage,5 including three infants from the New Plymouth group.

-At first, New Zealand immigration authorities prevented their disembarkation—they disputed their legality as immigrants.6 After several days, authorities allowed them into the immigration barracks at Wellington, where many of the single men, single women, and childless couples quickly found employment.
+At first, New Zealand immigration authorities prevented the fritz reuter passengers from disembarking—they disputed their legality as immigrants.6 After several days, authorities allowed them into the Wellington immigration barracks, where many of the single men, single women, and childless couples quickly found employment.
 A former immigration agent, Arthur Halcombe, requested immigrants for the Manawatu-Rangitikei region, and 89 (65½ statute adults) went to what was known as the Manchester Block near Fielding.
 Another group went to Hokitika and Jackson’s Bay (now Jackson Bay), on the South Island’s remote west coast.

 British troops first arrived in New Plymouth in 1855, as protection for its settlers, deemed vulnerable to Māori attack following the colony’s questionable land deals.
 During the Taranaki Wars, initiated over the sale and confiscation of land, at least 20 new military settlements, stockades, redoubts, and outposts scattered the Taranaki coastline—a sign that civilian Pākehā settlement existed for strategic military purposes.